o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

    worldPosition.y += MaterialSrg::m_yOffset;
    ```
    {{< tip >}}
-   Recall that we defined the parameters in the material SRG in `VegetationBending_Common.azsli`.
+   Recall that we defined the properties in the material SRG in `VegetationBending_Common.azsli`.
 That's how we are able to reference them with `MaterialSrg` here.
    {{< /tip >}}

 1. Repeat step 2 for the depth pass, `VegetationBending_DepthPass.azsli`.